dilshod1d/Python_samples/README.md

 The demos use some historic European Central bank rates to show some basic to advanced analytic notebook reoports.
 They are designed to demonstrate what can be easily achieved with just a few lines of Python code and are <b>not in ANY way</b> meant to be solutions.

-We will be providing demos in both Python and "R" to help get users started.
-This repository is mainly used as a test bed to test running the  demos in Binder.
+We will be providing demos in both Python and "R" to help get users to get started.
+This repository is mainly used as a test bed to test for running the demos in Binder.

 ## About Monitor+